j20232/bnp/docs/source/index.rst

 bnp documentation
 ===============================

-bnp is an utility library of blender with numpy.
+bnp is an numpy utility library for Blender.

 .. toctree::
    :glob: